-“These scientific studies shed light on the mechanism of the Kerecis fish-skin-based wound treatment and reaffirm its efficacy,” said G. Fertram Sigurjonsson, CEO of Kerecis.
+“These scientific studies shed light on the mechanism of the Kerecis fish-skin-based wound treatment and reaffirm its efficacy,” said G. Fertram Sigurjonsson, founder and CEO of Kerecis.
 “That efficacy is the main reason we are experiencing rapid growth in the U.S.”

 In addition to the scientific presentations, Kerecis will host a premium networking event, Taste of Iceland, featuring Iceland‘s renowned MasterChef Olafur Olafsson.